aklinker1/vite-plugin-web-extension/docs/config/plugin-options.md

 printSummary?: boolean
 ```

 Defaults to `true`.
-When `true`, the plugin will print a summary of what files are being built in what order.
+When set to `true`, the plugin will provide a summary of what files are being built and in what order.

 ## `scriptViteConfig`